gin0115/pinkcrab_function_constructors/strings.md

   >> <a href="{{ page.url | absolute_url }}">{{page.title}}</a>
 </div>

 > A collection of functions which can be used to work with strings.
-They have broken down into the following sub sections.

 ## String Functions.